 In 2012, almost a quarter of all adults in the United States registered binge drinking in the previous month to the Substance Abuse and Mental Health Services Administration.
 Although this is risky – five drinks in a row for men, four drinks in a row for women – it is indicative of a society that does not fully understand the risks of flirting with someone who has an alcohol problem.

 That’s why we’re here to answer your questions about the abuse of alcohol and provide you with the tools you need to get support if you have a problem.
 Our dual diagnosis recovery services will help you conquer your alcohol problem and show you how to stay sober for the rest of your life.
-Please contact us right away to begin the recovery process.
+Please contact us right away by calling 615-490-9376 to begin the recovery process and get more familiar with the signs of alcohol abuse.

 Ben Lesser is one of the most sought-after experts in health, fitness and medicine.
 His articles impress with unique research work as well as field-tested skills.
 We are honored to have Ben writing exclusively for Dualdiagnosis.org.